-After the Reading Clerk has read the bill number and title, the Speaker will recognize the "Carrier of the Bill."
+After the Reading Clerk has read the bill (or the number and title, pursuant to Article IV, Section 19 of the Oregon Constitution), the Speaker will recognize the "Carrier of the Bill."

 The Carrier has 10 minutes to present the bill.